 The action in Frank Miller Robocop is off the charts.
 Anne Lewis is totally badass, spraying bullets in tattered clothes throughout the comics.
 Explosions go off left and right, and there are some excellent twists that happen as well.
 Robocop is pushed to his limits as he fights in a heavily damaged shell, with blood constantly pouring out of his head.

-If after getting Frank Miller’s Robocop, you read it and don’t like it, to each their own.
+If after getting (Affiliate Link) Frank Miller’s Robocop, you read it and don’t like it, to each their own.
 But honestly, I don’t understand how people could say this is worse than the movie version of Robocop 2 turned out.
 Did they forget that whole 80s anti-drug fad that leaked into the plot of Robocop 2 like raw sewage leaking into your basement?

 Definitely shell out the money and give this story a chance.
 Do you agree or disagree with me?
 Comment below.